Joel-Andrs/latent-class-cthmm/README.md

 - **Drop-out dating.** The drop-out visit is the patient's real terminal visit, so its fluid readings are discarded and the transition into state 5 is dated within the last observed interval.
 A cleaner convention keeps the terminal readings and appends a pseudo-visit for absorption at a chosen interval after them.
 - **Visit clustering.** The pipeline merges routine-care visits less than a week apart, comparing each visit with its immediate predecessor, so a chain of close visits can be merged into one cluster spanning more than a week.
 Comparing with the first visit of the current cluster bounds the span.
 - **Age groups.** Three groups (≤ 75, 76–85, ≥ 86) with the first as reference; missing age is currently assigned to the middle group.
-- **Visit scheduling.** Routine-care visit times are treated as given (`nogap`).
+- **Visit scheduling.** Routine-care visit times are treated as given (`nogap`), which is valid when the next gap depends only on readings already observed and not on the latent state.
 The full routine-care model includes a treat-and-extend scheduling component in which the gap to the next visit depends on the fluid state; it is not included here.
 - **Class identity across sources** is carried only by the transferred priors.

 ## Data expected by the Stan programs